 Emerald Ash Borer - EAB - is a highly destructive, non-native insect that infests and kills all North American true ash species (Fraxinus spp.) including green, white, black and blue ash, and their cultivars (including autumn purple ash, a popular white ash varietal in Colorado).
 The larval stage of EAB feeds under the bark of trees, cutting off the flow of water and nutrients.
 Infested trees gradually die over a period of approximately two to four years.

-This invasive insect has cost municipalities, property owners, nursery operators and forest products industries billions of dollars, and it is responsible for the death or decline of millions of ash trees in 25 states and Canada.
+This invasive insect has cost municipalities, property owners, nursery operators and forest products industries billions of dollars, and it is responsible for the death of millions of ash trees in at least 25 states and Canada.

 An estimated 15% or more of Colorado’s urban and community trees are ash, and many of these trees are located on private property.
 Ash trees comprise an estimated 15% of the Town of Erie's urban forest, or 11,000 ash trees.
-EAB infestation is almost always fatal to infested ash trees, unless treated, and infested trees will be dead within approximately four years.
+Many of these ash trees are quite large and provide significant eco-benefits to the community.
+EAB infestation is almost always fatal to infested ash trees, unless chemically treated, and infested trees will be dead within approximately four years.
 EAB is the most destructive forest pest in recorded history.

 EAB adults are dark metallic green in color, with a coppery red or purple abdomen under the wings.
 The insect is approximately 1/2-inch long and 1/8-inch wide.
-Adults may be present from late May to September, but are most commonly active and visible in June and July, when they lay eggs on the bark of ash trees.
+Adults may be present from late May to September, but are most commonly active and visible in June and July, when they feed on ash leaves and lay eggs on the bark of ash trees

-EAB larvae are creamy white in color and are found under the bark, so are not as obvious, but their expanding S-shaped galleries (tunnels) can be located if the bark is removed.
-Larvae can be located using proper branch peeling techniques.
+EAB larvae are creamy white in color and are found in the cambium layer under the bark.
+S-shaped galleries (tunnels) can be located if the bark is removed or when the barks splits as the tree dies Larvae can only be located using destructive branch peeling techniques.

 Note that other metallic-green beetles and larval insect stages can be confused with EAB.
-Talk to a professional forester, arborist or other tree care professional if unsure about the possible presence of EAB in or on an ash trees.
+Talk to a professional forester, arborist, or other tree care professional if unsure about the presence of EAB in an ash tree.

 EAB is a strong flier, but adults typically fly less than ½-mile from their emergence tree.
 Most long-distance movement of EAB has been directly traced to human movement of ash firewood or ash nursery stock.
 Movement of other untreated ash wood, wood chips greater than one inch, and ash products (green lumber, pallets, etc.) also present a risk.